tejasshaha/qp-assessment/README.md

    - view the list of available grocery items.
    - Book multiple items as per availability.

-Application is built using Java-SpringBoot MVC architecture and api's are tested using Postman.
+Application is built using Java-SpringBoot MVC architecture and api's are tested using Postman.MySQL database is used to capture and manage grocerry inventory.
 Source code and postman collection is committed.